Bachelor of Arts with Major in English

 Through a partnership with the College of Education and Human Development, and the Department of Teaching, Leadership & Professional Practice, students may seek secondary licensure in English.
 The following program of study must be completed:

-I. The English major (described above), including level-II proficiency (two semesters) in a foreign language , 3 hours of speech, and 3 hours of developmental reading (T&L 416 Adolescent Literacy Development).
+I. The English major (described above), including level-II proficiency (two semesters) in a world language , 3 hours of speech, and 3 hours of developmental reading (T&L 416 Adolescent Literacy Development).
 (For Middle School licensure, 6 hours of developmental reading are required, including T&L 409 Reading in the Content Areas.)
 ENGL 423 Methods/Materials for Teaching Middle/Secondary English does not count toward the 36-hour English major.

 Students are advised to create a major in which courses that satisfy the demands of a career in secondary teaching are balanced against the broader range of courses offered by the Department.